 Milan: And so that’s what we do.
 We’re a lot more like Adam and Eve than we are the image and likeness of God.
 They’re blended.
 And sanctification is moving from one end to the other.

-Jim: Let’s quickly describe the love styles.
-I mean, we’ve waited a while here.
-But I think it gives people context and, uh – and hopefully people will see themselves in one of these categories.
+Jim: Let’s quickly describe the love styles you’ve identified.
+We’ve waited a while to get into these, but I think this will give people context and hopefully they will see themselves in one of these categories.
 And these styles are learned in your family of origin.
 These are child development issues and can lead to addictive behavior so that’s what you describe so well.
 Let’s go through them for the sake of those listening who may not be familiar with the love styles.

-Milan: Well, the secure attachment would is Jesus.
-Now we’re all supposed to be growing up to look more like Jesus Christ to – as Paul said, to a mature man to the measure of the stature of Christ.
-So he was able to be honest, vulnerable, transparent, take his real inner self into relationship horizontally and vertically.
+Milan: Well, the secure attachment is Jesus.
+You know, we’re all supposed to be growing up to look more like Jesus Christ to – as Paul said, to a mature man to the measure of the stature of Christ.
+So, he was able to be honest, vulnerable, transparent, take his real inner self into relationship horizontally and vertically.
 That’s our growth goal – is to – is…